Whether you can get an NHS bursary depends on:

 You may still be eligible if you don’t meet the residency requirements - find out more from the NHS Business Services Authority.

-You must also be accepted for an NHS funded place on a full or part-time course which leads to professional registration as a:
+You must also be accepted for a place on a full or part-time NHS-funded course which will lead to you registering as a:

 - dental hygienist or dental therapist